mampfes/hacs_waste_collection_schedule/doc/ics/merton_gov_uk.md

 ## How to get the configuration arguments

 - Go to <https://fixmystreet.merton.gov.uk/waste> and enter your post code, and on the following page select your address.
-- In the Download your collection schedule panel, click Add to your calendar.
+- In the _Download your collection schedule_ panel, click `Add to your calendar`.
-- Click the Copy button in Step 1: copy the link to the calendar
+- Click the `Copy` button in _Step 1: copy the link to the calendar_.
-- Replace the `url` in the example configuration with the link that has just been copied to your clipboard.
+- Use the copied link as the `url` parameter.

 ## Examples